alsa-project/alsa-utils/alsaucm/alsaucm.rst

   ``set`` `IDENTIFIER` `VALUE`
     set string value

-    The value of the `IDENTIFIER` argument can can be:
+    The value of the `IDENTIFIER` argument can be:

     - ``_verb`` - set the verb to `VALUE`
     - ``_enadev`` - enable the device specified by `VALUE`